thecloudgarage/boomi-examples-wip/boomi-iot-showcase-v1/README.md

-# IoT simulation using Boomi
+# End-to-End IoT simulation and processing using Boomi, Docker and multiple data services.

 ## Objective

-Build a process on top of Boomi integration that can serve as a simulator and testing tool for various purposes (mqtt/database/kafka/http, etc.)
+Build a simulator and processing engine on top of Boomi integration that can serve as a tool-chain for various IoT use cases.

 > special thanks to Chris Cappetta https://github.com/ccappetta and Premjit Mishra from Boomi who have always helped get the better of the platform!